hphelion/documentation/network.getting.started.md

 <!-- modeled after HP Helion Public Cloud version 13.5 overview; text from networking guide (compute.network-guide.md) -->

-Leveraging [OpenStack Networking](http://www.openstack.org/software/openstack-networking/), HP Helion Public Cloud Networking is a virtual networking service that provides network connectivity and addressing for HP Helion Public Cloud compute devices.
+Leveraging [OpenStack Networking](http://www.openstack.org/software/openstack-networking/), HP Helion Public Cloud Networking is a virtual networking service that provides network connectivity and addressing for HP Helion Public Cloud Compute devices.

-In the 13.5 release, HP Helion Public Cloud compute and networking services are separate entities, integrating services and providing new features.
+In the 13.5 release, Compute and Networking services are separate entities, integrating services and providing new features.

-You can use the default network to deploy HP Helion Public Cloud compute virtual servers, or modify the default network to expand networking capabilities.
+You can use the default network to deploy Compute virtual servers, or modify the default network to expand networking capabilities.

 You can now define and configure your own virtual network topology, including control of IP address ranges.